borgbase/docs.borgbase.com/faq/index.md

 If you get `Connection closed by remote host.
 Is borg working on the server?`, it is almost always a problem with SSH keys.
 Double-check the following to debug further:

-1. Have you already assigned a SSH key to the repo on [BorgBase.com](https://www.borgbase.com)?
+1. Have you already assigned a SSH key to the repo on [BorgBase.com](https://www.borgbase.com) and is this the same key you are using locally? *BorgBase* will show the key's SHA256 fingerprint in *Account > SSH Keys*.
+You can compare this to your local fingerprint like this:

+    ```
+    $ ssh-keygen -lf ~/.ssh/id_ed25519
+    ```

 2. Is SSH using the key you assigned?
 By default only `~/.ssh/id_[rsa | ed25519 | ecdsa]` are used.
 When using a custom key name, you can add `IdentityFile ~/.ssh/id_custom` to `~/.ssh/config`.
 Or to only use this key with BorgBase:

     ```